Selected

 1/8 Krakow’s side will face Italy's Lazio in Rome on

 February 20, and again in Krakow on February 27.
-Wisla

-next year’s championship after the winter
+win next year’s championship after the winter

 break.

-Are Up
+Rents Are Up

 Krakow’s landlords have recently raised rents for

-old-time tenants of flats practically across the board
+flats practically across the board to an

-is the upper limit allowed by the country’s law.
+the upper limit allowed by the country’s law.

 Sometimes it means a twofold increase for the city’s

-20,000-plus occupants of private tenement houses, many
+20,000-plus occupants of private tenement houses,

-municipality currently assists some 12,000 households
+Krakow municipality currently assists

-with low income, around 4,000 of them living in
+some 12,000 households with low income, around 4,000

-quarters owned by a private landlord, through partly
+of them living in quarters owned by a private

-refunding the rent.
+landlord, through partly refunding the rent.

-Landmarks Wait Their Cash Flow
+Krakow’s Landmarks Wait Their Cash Flow

 As every year Poland’s president, Aleksander